×

 What do expats in Mexico City appreciate most about the local culture?

 "Having to conceal the fact when and if you dislike someone.
 Not being able to throw temper tantrums in public without facing possible legal problems.
 Being able to enjoy the moment without being paralyzed by thoughts of what you have to do in an hour or tomorrow!
-Being obligated to greet each and every person who you come into verbal contact with, saying 'buenos' or 'buenas', which would be unheard of in the U.S," remarked one in Mexico City.
+Being obligated to greet each and every person who you come into verbal contact with, saying 'buenos' or 'buenas', which would be unheard of in the U.S," said one expat in Mexico City.

 View More Answers